vd Brink Home Automations

 • Monitor the battery level:

-• Control a smart socket to load only the battery from 20 to 80%.
+• Control a smart socket to charge the tablet only between 20% and 80%.

-It has tons of more features!
+It has many more features!
 See here the full list of features.

 iOS iPad tablet

-For the iPad, the app Kiosker: Fullscreen Web Kiosk can be used to define a page as a single page to run in kiosk mode.
+For the iPad, the app Kiosker: Fullscreen Web Kiosk can be used to define a page that runs in kiosk mode.

-Do you have better ways for iOS?
+Do you know better options for iOS?
 Please let me know!

 Configure Fully Kiosk Browser

-The Android app Fully Kiosk Browser can be used to control the tablet from remote.
+The Android app Fully Kiosk Browser can be used to control the tablet remotely.

 Fully Kiosk Browser change settings Fully Kiosk Browser trigger commands